An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Four points in a space

-\begin{corollary} Every metric space satisfies the $G(0)$-property for any disconnected graph $G$ with four vertices. \end{corollary}
+\begin{corollary} Every metric space satisfies the $G(0)$ condition for any disconnected graph $G$ with four vertices. \end{corollary}

 \begin{proof} Let $G$ be a disconnected graph with four vertices.
 Then there exist graphs $G_1$ and $G_2$ such that $G$ is the graph sum of $G_1$ and $G_2$, and $G_i$ contains at most three vertices for each $i\in\{ 1,2\}$.
-Because every metric space that contains at most three points admits an isometric embedding into $\mathbb{R}^2$, every metric space satisfies the $G_1(0)$ and $G_2 (0)$ properties clearly.
-Therefore, Proposition \ref{graph-sum-prop} implies that every metric space satisfies the $G(0)$-property. \end{proof}
+Because every metric space that contains at most three points admits an isometric embedding into $\mathbb{R}^2$, every metric space satisfies the $G_1(0)$ and $G_2 (0)$ conditions clearly.
+Therefore, it follows from Proposition \ref{graph-sum-prop} that every metric space satisfies the $G(0)$ condition. \end{proof}